ukon1990/subscription-manager/README.md

-# RXjs Subscription manager
+# RXJS Subscription manager
-This does hopefully make subscription management less tedious, and helps clean up your code with less variables.
+This does hopefully make subscription management less tedious, and helps clean up your code with fewer variables and fewer lines of repeated code.

 You can install it like this:``npm i --save @ukon1990/subscription-manager``

-Originally this code base were written before I found out about the basic ``subscription.add()``, but then you need to write more code manually.
-But i still find this method preferable, for my use-cases.
+Originally this code base was written before I found out about the basic ``subscription.add()``, but then you need to write more code manually.
+I still find this method preferable, for my use-cases.

 So when using this package, you do (in Angular):